Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/VAULT_secret_rotation.md

 # Vault Mirror (TODO)

 HashiCorp Vault provide dynamic secret rotation feature.
 If you want have with KeyVault, We can create the same tools like Vault Agent and Consul Template.
-However, the easiest way for using KeyVault might be develop an small daemon called `Vault Mirror`.
-It watch the KeyVault once change happens, it mirror the secret on HashiCorp Vault.
+However, the easiest way for using KeyVault might be developing a small daemon called `Vault Mirror`.
+It watches the KeyVault once change happens, it mirrors the secret on HashiCorp Vault.
 I'd like to provide a sample implementation of Vault Miller in the near future.
 It will use polling model or KeyVault notification feature.

 ![](images/VaultMirror.png =950x500)